Emporia State University prepares students for lifelong learning, rewarding careers, and adaptive leadership.

-Changing Lives Since 1863, Emporia State University is a comprehensive Regents university primarily serving residents of Kansas by providing leadership in quality instruction, related scholarship and service.
-A student-centered institution, its central mission is to develop lifelong learning skills, impart society's cultural heritage, and educate and prepare for both the professions and advanced study.
+Changing lives for the common good.
+Emporia State University is a comprehensive Regents university primarily serving residents of Kansas by providing leadership in quality instruction, related scholarship, and service.
+A student-centered institution, its central mission is to prepare students for lifelong learning, rewarding careers, and adaptive leadership.
 In 2010, Emporia State University was named a Tier One Institution by U.S. News and World Report.
 Located in the heart of the famous Bluestem Region of the Flint Hills, Emporia is within easy access to the three major metropolitan areas of Kansas -- Wichita, Topeka and Kansas City.

 Emporia State University is located in Emporia, Kansas, a welcoming community (25,000+) with a long-standing tradition of whole-heartedly supporting all of the University's endeavors.
 Likewise, ESU prides itself on serving the community by sharing expertise and engaging students in civic leadership activities.